tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/define-stored-access-policy.md

 A stored access policy provides an additional level of control over service-level shared access signatures (SASs) on the server side.
 Establishing a stored access policy serves to group shared access signatures and to provide additional restrictions for signatures that are bound by the policy.

-You can use a stored access policy to change the start time, expiration time, or permissions for a signature.
+You can use a stored access policy to change the start time, expiry time, or permissions for a signature.
 You can also use a stored access policy to revoke a signature after it has been issued.

  The following storage resources support stored access policies: